VolumeZer0/cse15L-lab-reports-fa24/index.md

     Hello.class     Hello.java      README          messages
     khangtran@Khangs-MacBook-Pro ~ %
     ```
-    Output? - by inputting ls along with a directory as its argument, it lists all the files in the arguement directory
+    Output? - by inputting ls along with a directory as its argument, it lists all the files in the arguement directory.

-    Error? -  Not an error
+    Error? -  Not an error.

   * _path to a file as argument_